Embracing Aging Grants Program

 - Reduce barriers to aging well resulting in more age-friendly policies and community design to affect systemic change.

 Competitive grants are open to any qualified nonprofit interested in pursuing a grant in the Fund’s focus areas.
 Embracing Aging’s competitive grant awards have a maximum amount of either $6,000 (for small competitive grants) or $20,000 (for higher impact competitive grants).
-Grants must address EA’s outcomes and indicators.
+For 2019, Embracing Aging is accepting applications that:

 Feb.
 4, 2019 Competitive grant cycle opens